2.3 Git Basics - Viewing the Commit History

 origin https://github.com/schacon/ticgit (push)

 If you have more than one remote, the command lists them all.
-For example, a repository with multiple remotes for working with several collaborators might look something like this (một số cộng tác viên trông giống như thế này).
+For example, a repository with multiple remotes for working with several collaborators might look something like this (một số cộng tác viên trông giống như thế này).$ cd grit

 $ git remote -v